Postbank current accounts

 Which Postbank current account is right for you?

-Postbank current accounts, just like standard current accounts, make it easy for you to send and receive money.
+Postbank current accounts in Germany, just like standard current accounts, make it easy for you to send and receive money.
 In general, you can expect the following features with your Postbank current account.

 - Online and mobile banking.
 Access your current account anytime, anywhere using Postbank’s YOUNG MONEY app — which is available on both iOS and Android devices.

 - Make payments online.
 Postbank current accounts use paydirekt to help you pay for online purchases safely and securely.

 - Free cash withdrawals.
 Postbank allows you to withdraw cash for free from Postbank ATMs, participating Shell petrol stations, select Cardpoint machines, and all Cash Group ATMs.

 - Contactless payments.
 Pay quickly and securely using Postbank’s contactless payments card feature.
 You can simply tap and hold your card to pay, without inputting your PIN number, for purchases less than €50 euros.